 We move from a transactional platform where the parts are made to transact as smoothly as possible, to platforms that instead nurture mobilization:

-- Aggregation platforms
+- Aggregation platforms.

-- Social platforms
+- Social platforms.

-- Mobilization platforms
+- Mobilization platforms.

-- And learning platforms
+- And learning platforms.

 As pointed out in the paper “Aggregation platforms bring together a broad array of relevant resources and help users of the platform to connect with the most appropriate resources.”
 Instead, social platforms differ from aggregation platforms as they aim to “building and reinforcing long-term relationships across participants on the platform.“

 Mobilization platforms take a step further, and they don’t just allow people to form relationships based on interests but to take actions together.
-And learning platforms which aim is to facilitate learning, but also insights exchange.
+And learning platforms that aim is to facilitate learning, but also insights exchange.